dox187/nme-runnermark/README.md

 **TileLayer is now in haxelib**:
 - [source (and some doc) on github][2]
-- install the library: `haxelib git nme-tilelayer https://github.com/dox187/nme-tilelayer.git` in your terminal
+- install the library: `haxelib git nme-tilelayer https://github.com/dox187/nme-tilelayer.git master haxelib` in your terminal
 - add `<haxelib name="nme-tilelayer" />` in your nmml

 HTML5 version